-I had a Virgin America card back when it existed and I was able to book about 5 free flights with my points I had accumulated with it.
+I had a Virgin America card back when it existed and I was able to book about 5 free flights with the points I had accumulated with it.

-You can do the same with a cash back card as well.
-I have an American Express card that rewards me 6% cash back for groceries.
+You can do the same with a cashback card as well.
+I have an American Express card that rewards me with 6% cash back for groceries.
 You bet that I’m using this credit card every time I buy groceries.
 I would have paid for the groceries with my debit card.
 Now, I’ll just pay the amount to American Express.

 It’s basically free money… as long as you use your credit card appropriately.

 As a beginner, you may want to look into a Capital One Venture Card or a Chase Sapphire Preferred card.

 Of course, I am not a guru on this and I won’t pretend to be.
 I will refer you to an actual travel points guru: The Points Guy.

 Hope these tips help you get started to save for travel or add more to your travel savings.

 Do you have a travel savings account?
 How are you going to start saving for your next vacation?
 What creative ways do you use to save for vacation?